liquid-labs/dmd/README.md

 - clever links and monospace links, and
 - passes additional context when grouping identifiers.

+This package is being published because a number of my other projects rely on these changes.
+There are pull requests for all the changes and if/when they are incorporated into the original project, this one will be deprecated.
+On the other hand, if the changes are not adopted, then we will continue to maintain this fork.

 dmd (document with markdown) is the default output template for [jsdoc-to-markdown](https://github.com/jsdoc2md/jsdoc-to-markdown).
 It contains [handlebars](http://handlebarsjs.com) partials and helpers intended to transform [jsdoc-parse](https://github.com/jsdoc2md/jsdoc-parse) output into markdown API documentation.

 For more documentation see the [jsdoc2md wiki](https://github.com/jsdoc2md/jsdoc-to-markdown/wiki).